Arundurai29/devoptekai/src/content/products/ragworks.md

 </div>
 <div class="lg:col-6 mr-auto grid place-content-center">

-#### Advanced Retrieval-Augmented Generation Technology
+<h4 class="dark:text-white"> Advanced Retrieval-Augmented Generation Technology</h4>

-At its core, RAGWorks utilises advanced RAG technology to enhance AI-generated content.
+<p class="dark:text-white">At its core, RAGWorks utilises advanced RAG technology to enhance AI-generated content.
 By leveraging vast repositories of information, the system efficiently retrieves relevant data before using state-of-the-art generative techniques to produce contextually accurate and precise responses.
-This process not only improves the quality of the output but also significantly enhances the relevance of the responses to user queries.
+This process not only improves the quality of the output but also significantly enhances the relevance of the responses to user queries.</p>

 </div>
 </div>